Ramblings of someone who was a telecommuting editor, then wasn't, and still has grand delusions of being a writer.

 The Drama Challenge

 Not sure I really need to explain this one, but it's plays.
 You know, Shakespeare.
 Or maybe Ingmar Bergman screenplays.
 Aristophanes.
 Noel Coward.
-Whatever your little heart desires, as long as its purpose in being written was
+Whatever your little heart desires, as long as its purpose in being written was to be performed by a cast of characters.

 My choices?